Plant Evolution & Paleobotany

 Website by Jamie Boyer, Ph.D.

-An educational resource for botanically-curious students and teachers studying Earth's history, fossils, and evolution
+An educational resource for botanically curious students studying Earth's history, fossils, and evolution

 This website uses plants (and other "unseen" organisms) as the focus for studying the evolutionary changes on Earth.
 We all learned that photosynthesis is the basis for most life on Earth.
 This was also true in the past, and therefore autotrophs and decomposers serve as great lenses with which to study geologic/evolutionary change.